DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ## Development environment

-For a local development environment the following of the shelf software is used:
+For a local development environment, the following off-the-shelf software is used:

-1. **Visual studio Code:**  VS code is used as primary code editor
+1. **Visual Studio Code:**  VS code is used as the primary code editor
 2. **nvm:** nvm is used to manage the specific node versions
 3. **Nodejs:** JavaScript runtime
 4. **Docker:** For PostgreSQL database

 ### Setup Development environment

 The project is developed on a MacBook m2 Pro.
-The installation guide for the development setup is therefore written for apple silicon but all used software components are available for windows and linux.
+The installation guide for the development setup is therefore written for apple silicon but all used software components are available for windows and Linux.

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) [@VsCode]
 2. Install nvm [@nvm]